 Terpenes are aromatic compounds that are present in many plants.
 They are commonly associated with cannabis plants as they contain high concentrations of terpenes.
 Terpenes create the characteristic scent of a range of plants – making up the bulk of the fragrance.

-Terpenes protect animals from grazing on infectious germs but they can also have some health benefits to humans.
+Terpenes protect animals from grazing and infectious germs but they can also have some health benefits to humans.
 Terpene extraction and capture usually refer to terpene in cannabis.
 This article will discuss the key techniques of terpene capture.

 Terpene Capture is Challenging